Last updated on February 14, 2023 by Wandering our World

 Fiji’s cuisine has been formed though a mix of indigenous and Indian influences due to a sizable population with Indian roots.

 Freshly caught seafood is popular throughout Fiji, and fish curry – made with coconut milk – is often on the menu.
-Another fish dish to try is kokoda -this is a raw fish salad that is commonly served in a coconut shell!
+Another fish dish to try is kokoda (see photo below) – this is a raw fish salad that is commonly served in a coconut shell!

 If you get invited to a lovo say yes straight away!
 This traditional Fijian banquet involves cooking a large amount of meat (chicken or pork), fish and vegetables wrapped in banana leaves and then baking it in an oven dug in the ground.
 It’s a real community affair, and the food’s delicious.

-As for what to drink, the coconut water in Fiji is delicious and refreshing – especially when drunk direct with a straw.
+As for what to drink, the coconut water in Fiji is delicious and refreshing.
+Especially when enjoyed direct with a straw.